 John Carnovale is the Financial Controller for the Australian Glass & Glazing Association (AGGA), Insulating Glass Manufacturers Affiliation (IGMA) and AusFenex2016 the joint AGGA/AWA conference for 2016.

 This role requires John to be involved in every aspect of operations, projects and day to day administration ensuring that any financial impact is properly assessed, monitored and finally reported.

 Prior to joining AGGA, some 7 years ago John successfully owned and operated an establishment in the hospitality industry for 18 years.
 Prior to this John was Managing Director of a global freight forwarding organisation based in Melbourne and subsequently New Zealand responsible for $50m turnover.

-Jane is responsible for AGGA's membership, marketing & communications and event management.
+Jane is responsible for AGGA's marketing, communications and event management.
 She has extensive commercial experience in marketing and business development, event and project management and administrative and operational support across a wide range of sectors.
 She's passionate about health and wellbeing and is a qualified Yoga and Meditation teacher - which definately helps when things get a bit hectic!

 Nancy is the first point of contact for all AGGA's members and non members and is responsible for running the AGGA office.
 Prior to joining AGGA, Nancy worked in the financial services industry for over 14 years in client facing and administration support roles.
 She enjoys travelling, spending time with her family and has a passion for interior design.

 Julie Stevens has been appointed to the role of AGGA Administrative Officer and will be responsible for delivering all secretariat services on behalf of all AGGA state Associations and National Office.